-Ruling on Nature (RULNAT) is a four-year research project (2020-2024) funded by the French National Research Agency.
-It is coordinated by the Centre for Himalayan Studies, in scientific partnership with the Laboratoire d’Ethnologie et de Sociologie Comparative, the Centre de Recherches Internationales and the Université Libre de Bruxelles.
-The international team is composed of eleven anthropologists, two lawyers, a geographer and an environmental lawyer.
+Ruling on Nature (RULNAT- ANR-19-CE03-0006) is a five-year research project (2020-2025) funded by the French National Research Agency.
+It is coordinated by the Centre for Himalayan Studies (now Centre for South Asian and Himalayan Studies), in a scientific partnership with the Laboratoire d’Ethnologie et de Sociologie Comparative, the Centre de Recherches Internationales and the Université Libre de Bruxelles.
+The international team is made up of eleven anthropologists, two law scholars, a geographer and an environmental lawyer.

 Our aim is to study how issues related to animals and the environment are brought before the court in different countries; how they are handled by lawyers, activists and the state; how they are concretely implemented in litigation.
 The approach is based on the study of court cases in their multiple dimensions in order to analyse how the relations between humans and animals or the environment are shaped – or not – by legal action.

-Over the last decades, the animal and environment debate has begun to intensify throughout the world and cases have been repeatedly brought before the court.
+Over the last decades, the animal and environment debate has intensified throughout the world and cases have been repeatedly brought before the court.
 Though these issues are not new, their scope has extended, reflecting a change in sensitivity to – and perception of – domestic and wild animals, as well as a sense of urgency to save compromised natural resources.

-The way in which these issues are addressed is evolving and animals’ or nature’s ‘own interests’ are being increasingly highlighted.
-Animals – and a fortiori natural resources – are legally property that can be owned; if they benefit from certain protections, they are not persons in law.
+The way in which these issues are addressed has evolved and animals’ or nature’s ‘own interests’ are being increasingly highlighted.
+Animals – and a fortiori natural resources – are, legally speaking, property that can be owned; if they benefit from certain types of protection, they are not persons in law.
 Recently, the question has been raised of granting the status of legal person to various elements of the environment (forests, rivers, lakes) and a similar move concerning animals has been initiated, questioning the boundary between humans and animals.
 However, such a proposal, which can often have different meanings and implications, is not without provoking criticism in legal and activist circles.
 While there is some consensus regarding the need to better protect the environment and animals, there is no consensus on the legal tools that should be used to this end, nor is there a shared vision of the relationship between humans and nature.
-Most litigation concerning the protection of animals or of the environment is actually decided by the court within the framework of existing civil or criminal laws without advocating a change of legal categories.
+Most litigation concerning the protection of animals or of the environment is actually decided by the court within the framework of existing civil or criminal laws, without advocating a change of legal categories.

 The project is structured around five major questions: